bogdanovich/ngrok-tunnel/README.md

 # Ngrok::Tunnel

-ngrok-tunnel provides ruby wrapper for ngrok
+Ngrok-tunnel gem is a ruby wrapper for ngrok

 ## Installation